|

 is most shots will come back straight... when your partner smash

-straight. it is not easy for opponents to defence and place the shuttle
+straight.
+It is not easy for opponents to defence and place the shuttle

 Defensive Strategy

-Singles, be patience, just return the shuttle; place the shuttle
+Singles, be patience, just return the shuttle; place the

 front and back.
 You opponent will feel hopeless when you can return all